Annual allowance: essential principles: annual allowance changes during a pension input period

 Special rules apply for money purchase arrangements when an individual first flexibly accesses a money purchase arrangement during a tax year (‘the tax year’).

-Pension input amounts for such arrangements are not tested against the £10,000 ‘money-purchase input’ allowance where the pension input period for that arrangement ends in the tax year but before the date of first flexibly accessing.
-The pension input amount is, instead, tested as part of the ‘other inputs’.
+Pension input amounts for such arrangements are not tested against the money purchase annual allowance where the pension input period for that arrangement ends in the tax year but before the date of first flexibly accessing.
+The pension input amount is, instead, tested against the alternative annual allowance.
+This special rule applies for tax year 2015-16 only.

-Part of the pension input amounts for such arrangements are tested against the £10,000 ‘money-purchase input’ allowance where the pension input period for that arrangement ends in the tax year (or the next tax year) and the pension input period contains the date of first flexibly accessing.
+Part of the pension input amounts for such arrangements are tested against the money purchase annual allowance where the pension input period for that arrangement ends in the tax year and the pension input period contains the date of first flexibly accessing.
 The pension input amount is apportioned on a ‘pre-first flexibly accessing’ and ‘post-first flexibly accessing’ basis.
-The ‘post’ part is tested against the £10,000 ‘money-purchase input’ allowance and the ‘pre’ part is tested as part of the ‘other inputs’.
+The ‘post’ part is tested against the money purchase annual allowance and the ‘pre’ part is tested against the alternative annual allowance.
+This special rule applies for tax year 2015-16 onwards.

 Aligning pension input periods